AryanRogye/ComfyNotch/README.md

 > ⚠️ Not on the App Store (yet) — but super easy to run!

 1. Go to the [**Releases tab**](https://github.com/AryanRogye/ComfyNotch/releases)
-2. Download the latest `.dmg` file (e.g. `ComfyNotch-v0.1.0.dmg`)
+2. Download the latest `.zip` file (e.g. `ComfyNotch-v0.1.0.zip`)
-3. Double-click to open it — **if macOS blocks it**, do:
+3. Double-click to open it
-   - Open **System Settings → Privacy & Security**
-   - Scroll to **"Open Anyway"** under Security
-   - Click it and you're good!

 🧠 *Why?*
-I have a Developer ID, but I’m skipping the whole notarization + App Store process for now (too much red tape 🫠).
+I have a Developer ID, but I’m skipping the whole notarization + App Store process for now.
 macOS will warn you it’s “unverified,” but it’s totally safe — just follow the steps above ....

-...or build it yourself from source (look for the script at the bottom 👇).
+...or build it yourself from source.

-⚙️ *Heads up:* The manual build steps below work… mostly 😅
-But for the smoothest experience, just run [`scripts/build_app.sh`](scripts/build_app.sh) —
-it’s what I personally use, and it stays up to date because writing Bash with variables > retyping everything 10 times 💀

 ---

 ## 📖 About